gridsmartercities/pywsitest/README.md

 - **with_message**: add a message for the test runner to send on connection
 - **with_response_timeout**: set the timeout in seconds for the test runner to wait for a response from the websocket
 - **with_message_timeout**: set the timeout in seconds for the test runner to wait while trying to send a message to the websocket
+- **with_request_timeout**: set the timeout in seconds for the rest request attached to the instance of this class
 - **with_test_timeout**: set the timeout in seconds for the test runner to run for
 - **with_received_response_logging**: enable logging of received responses on response timeout error
+- **with_request**: attach a rest api request to the instance of this class
 - **run**: asyncronously run the test runner, sending all messages and listening for responses
 - **is_complete**: check whether all expected responses have been received and messages have been sent